-According to Debi, Freddy would often say, "You change the tires on your car, I change the boots on my feet," with a sense of pride that he had chosen such an audacious path of radical self-determination.
+"You change the tires on your car, I change the boots on my feet," Freddy would say with a sense of pride.
 Though there was a time when Freddy was married and held a full-time job, he didn't talk about it often.

 "He didn't let people in on everything in his life," said his sister Jackie.
 "What he wanted you to know he'd tell you, and that was it.
 And it's just because he'd been hurt too many times in his life."

 The death of his friend Tom Murphy may have been an epihpany for Freddy, who family describe as having carried private pain from enduring many losses.

 "It broke Freddy's heart because maybe it made him realize that living in the park, drinkin' all day, maybe that wasn't the way to go," said Jeanne.